 Clark County Parks and Recreation was organized by the Board of County Commissioners in 1963 with the charge to assess the recreational needs of the community.
 With more than 50 years of service in the rear view mirror and 300 days of sunshine annually, Clark County Parks and Recreation remains a vibrant organization working to identify and provide for the recreational experiences of residents and visitors alike.
 Clark County Parks and Recreation is home to a host of indoor and outdoor activities.

-with seven water parks and four indoor, year-round pools; 10 skate parks, seven dog parks and over 100 public parks
+with seven water parks and five indoor, year-round pools; 10 skate parks, seven dog parks and over 100

 with everything from picnic amenities to ball fields, playgrounds and water features.
 The Department also offers recreation services in rural areas including: Laughlin, Searchlight, Cal-Nev-Ari, Moapa Valley, Moapa, Bunkerville, Indian Springs, Sandy Valley and Goodsprings.
 Facilities include recreation centers, pools and more!
 Department programs include aquatic classes, sports, special events, special interest classes and a before and after school enrichment program known as Safekey.
 When school is not in session, numerous camps and programs abound.